Skip to main content

 Priority and Conflict Resolution

-When a user belongs to multiple mapped groups, BetaTesting resolves conflicts using a priority system:
+When a user belongs to multiple mapped groups, BetaTesting resolves conflicts using a priority order that you control by dragging mappings into order:

-• If no mapping rules match any of the user's groups, the user receives the default role configured for your SSO connection (typically Tester)
+• If no mapping matches any of the user's groups, the user receives the default role configured for your SSO connection (typically Tester).

 Default Role